ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 >**Info:** For more command options, see [OpenAPI to Ballerina CLI options](#openapi-to-ballerina-command-options).

-### Automate client generation with Package Build
+### Automate client generation

 #### Update the `Ballerina.toml` file with OpenAPI tool configurations

-Adding the following OpenAPI tool configurations to the `Ballerina.toml` file will generate a client during the `bal build`.
+Adding the following OpenAPI tool configurations to the `Ballerina.toml` file will generate a client during the package build.
 This eliminates the need to commit the generated code.

 > **Info:** It is mandatory to provide `id`, and ` filePath` attributes for the OpenAPI tool configurations.
 The other attributes are optional.